DocNow/twarc/README.md

 ## Friend ids

-Like follower id mode, in friend id mode twars will use Twitter's [friend id API](https://dev.twitter.com/rest/reference/get/friends/ids) to collect the most recent 5000 friend user ids for exactly one user screen name per request as specified as an argument:
+Like follower id mode, in friend id mode twarc will use Twitter's [friend id API](https://dev.twitter.com/rest/reference/get/friends/ids) to collect the most recent 5000 friend user ids for exactly one user screen name per request as specified as an argument: